aeiberle/Data-Availability-Master-Thesis/README.md

 ## Acknowledgements

-This work was conducted as part of an MSc thesis by Annika Eiberle at the University of Konstanz.
+This work was conducted as part of an MSc thesis by Annika Eiberle at the University of Konstanz, Germany.
 Data collection was performed at the Kalahari Research Center in South Africa.